snat-s/m/classify_metadata/README.md

 this models!

-But lets be real, I am just having fun in here, I don't really care about what is the best, I want to try new things.
+But lets be real, I am just having fun in here, I don't really care about what is the best, I want to try new things and I won't let Deep Learning down.

 ### Idea 4